wolfgangvc/Zenderator/Readme.md

 Instead, we can create [PSR7 Messages](http://www.php-fig.org/psr/psr-7/) and send those into the Slim Router, and have it respond in a manner similar to how it would for a connection into Apache.
 This can be seen in `Segura\AppCore\Test\RoutesTestCase` as the `request()` function.

+## Usage

+To aid in using this, there is a tool called `Automize` included.

+### Zenderator
+To run zenderator, you can call Zenderator as shown:

+    `./vendor/bin/zenderator`

+or through Automize

+    `./vendor/bin/automize -z
+    or
+    ./vendor/bin/automize --zenderator`

+### Codebase Cleaner

+There is an included tool to clean source code to match PSR2 standards, as well as do tasks like prune unneeded USE statements.
+To run zenderator, you can call Zenderator as shown:

+    `./vendor/bin/clean`

+or through Automize

+    `./vendor/bin/automize -c
+    or
+    ./vendor/bin/automize --clean`

+### Automize Advanced

+#### Run Zenderator, Clean code, run tests:

+    `./vendor/bin/automize -zct --stop-on-error`

+This instruction will run Zenderator, then run Clean, then run PHPUnit and will halt at the first fault.

+This is equivalent to:

+    `./vendor/bin/automize --zenderator --clean --tests-no-cover --stop-on-error`

+## Project Commands

+@TODO I need to write this bit.

 ## Additional Reading & Links

 * [Faker](https://github.com/fzaninotto/Faker) - We use faker to generate test or dummy data, say when creating mock objects for tests.